Protecting the Smallest Passengers with Presence Detection Technology

 Clifford Malloy, Aisin Technical Center of America

 In the process of making a development plan and discussing it, the team selected a thin millimeter-wave radar mountable on the back of the roof lining as the sensor and key element of the CPD system.
 At first, the engineers considered using multiple sensors to cover a wide area inside the car.
 Seeking the simplest possible sensing mechanism and analysis technology, however, they decided to use a single radar sensor of the most advanced type.
-The radio wave radiation range was set to enable a single sensor to cover the entire interior of a three-row car, and various tests were conducted repeatedly.
-In fact, infants “took part” in the evaluation test to recreate all possible situations that may occur in a car, like hiding behind a seat or being fully covered under a blanket.
+The radio-wave radiation range was set to enable a single sensor to cover the entire interior of a three-row car, and various tests were conducted repeatedly.
+In fact, infants took part in the evaluation test to recreate all possible situations that may occur in a car, like hiding behind a seat or being fully covered under a blanket.
 Based on the accumulated data, the development of functions required of the CPD system has been thoroughly conducted.

 ChildPresenceDetectionSystem(CPD)_06.jpg

-Furthermore, Aisin’s CPD system is competitive in that “it grasps the situation inside the car in more detail” (according to Hayakawa).
+Furthermore, AisinCPD system is competitive in that it grasps the situation inside the car in more detail,according to Hayakawa.

-The system adopts a radar (from Vayyar) that has many transmitting and receiving antennas, with as many as 16 transmitting and 19 receiving channels.
+The system adopts a radar from Vayyar that has many transmitting and receiving antennas, with as many as 16 transmitting and 19 receiving channels.
 Compared with commonly used conventional radars with only three to four channels, this radar enables a significantly higher resolution for detecting a target.

 The information obtained is analyzed by a computer integrated with the radar unit.
 Dot data that indicates the location of a target child is accumulated on the computer, and changes in the data suggest the movement of the child.
-A series of “stippled” images generated with the dot data are analyzed by the CPD computer as if they were 3D video played back frame by frame.
-Since Aisin’s CPD system grasps the situation inside the car in detail, it detects the slight chest movements of a breathing child and takes them as a biological reaction, which enables accurate distinction between the child and inanimate objects.
+A series of stippled images generated with the dot data are analyzed by the CPD computer as if they were 3D video played back frame by frame.
+Since AISINCPD system grasps the situation inside the car in detail, it detects the slight chest movements of a breathing child and takes them as a biological reaction, which enables accurate distinction between the child and other inanimate objects.

 ChildPresenceDetectionSystem(CPD)_05.JPG